-The financial statements reflect the Financial Accounting Standards Board Staff Position AAG INV-1 and SOP 94-4-1, Reporting of Fully Benefit-Responsive Investment Contracts Held by Certain Investment Companies Subject to the AICPA Investment Company guide and Defined-Contribution Health and Welfare and Pension Plans (the FSP).
-As required by the FSP, investment contracts held by a defined contribution plan are required to be reported at fair value.
+Investment contracts held by a defined contribution plan are required to be reported at fair value.
 However, contract value is the relevant measurement attribute for that portion of the net assets available for benefits of a defined contribution plan attributable to fully benefit-responsive investment contracts because contract value is the amount participants would receive if they were to initiate permitted transactions under the terms of the Plan.
-As required by the FSP, the Statements of Net Assets Available for Benefits present the fair value of the Master Trust, as well as the adjustment of the fully benefit-responsive investment contract from fair value to contract value.
+The Statements of Net Assets Available for Benefits present the fair value of the Master Trust, as well as the adjustment of the fully benefit-responsive investment contract from fair value to contract value.
 The Statement of Changes in Net Assets Available for Benefits is prepared on a contract value basis.